-- Complete pre- and post-trip inspection reports?
+2. Do you need to complete pre- and post-trip inspection reports?

 Choose a solution with easy-to-use and customizable vehicle inspection forms.

-- File International Fuel Tax Agreement (IFTA) reports?
+3. Do you need to file International Fuel Tax Agreement (IFTA) reports?

 Choose a solution that tracks miles by jurisdiction, allows your drivers to upload fuel receipts, and integrates with your fuel card provider.